Italian Minestrone Soup with Pesto

 Italian Minestrone Soup with Pesto combines lots of veggies, white beans, and orecchiette pasta with a bold tomato broth and a touch of pesto.
 This flavorful soup will warm your belly and get you coming back for seconds!

-Soup Season at our home looks like a constant rotations of flavors and textures.
+Soup Season at our home looks like constant rotations of flavors and textures.
 We love a spicy Turkey Taco Soup, some delicious Sweet Potato Curry Soup, or this healthy Detox Lentil Soup any given night of the week!

 Minestrone Soup